dds-bridge/dds/doc/dll-description.md

 The SidesPar() function is similar to the Par() function, the only difference is that the par results are given in the same format as for DealerPar().

 In Par() and SidesPar() there may be more than one par score; in DealerPar() that is not the case.
-Par() returns the scores as a text string, for instance “NS -460”, while DealerPar() and SidesPar() use an integer, -460.
+Par() returns the scores as a text string, for instance &#8220;NS -460&#8221;, while DealerPar() and SidesPar() use an integer, -460.

 There may be several par contracts, for instance 3NT just making and 5C just making.
 Each par contract is returned as a text string.
 The formats are a bit different betweeen the two output format alternatives.

 Par() returns the par contracts separated by commas.
 Possible different trick levels of par score contracts are enumerated in the contract description, e.g the possible trick levels 3, 4 and 5 in no trump are given as 345N.
 Examples:

-* “NS:NS 23S,NS 23H”.
+* &#8220;NS:NS 23S,NS 23H&#8221;.
 North and South as declarer make 2 or 3 spades and hearts contracts, 2 spades and 2 hearts with an overtrick.
-This is from the NS view, shown by “NS:” meaning that NS made the first bid.
+This is from the NS view, shown by &#8220;NS:&#8221; meaning that NS made the first bid.
 Note that this information is actually not enough, as it may be that N and S can make a given contract and that either E or W can bid this same contract (for instance 1NT) before N but not before S. So in the rare cases where the NS and EW sides are not the same, the results will take some manual inspection.
-* “NS:NS 23S,N 23H”: Only North makes 3 hearts.
+* &#8220;NS:NS 23S,N 23H&#8221;: Only North makes 3 hearts.
-* “EW:NS 23S,N 23H”: This time the result is the same when EW open the bidding.
+* &#8220;EW:NS 23S,N 23H&#8221;: This time the result is the same when EW open the bidding.

 DealerPar() and SidesPar() give each par contract as a separate text string:

-* “4S*-EW-1” means that E and W can both sacrifice in four spades doubled, going down one trick.
+* &#8220;4S*-EW-1&#8221; means that E and W can both sacrifice in four spades doubled, going down one trick.
-* “3N-EW” means that E and W can both make exactly 3NT.
+* &#8220;3N-EW&#8221; means that E and W can both make exactly 3NT.
-* “4N-W+1” means that only West can make 4NT +1.
-In the last example, 5NT just making can also be considered a par contract, but North-South don’t have a profitable sacrifice against 4NT, so the par contract is shown in this way.
-If North-South did indeed have a profitable sacrifice, perhaps 5C\*_NS-2, then par contract would have been shown as “5N-W”.
-Par() would show “4N-W+1” as “W 45N”.
+* &#8220;4N-W+1&#8221; means that only West can make 4NT +1.
+In the last example, 5NT just making can also be considered a par contract, but North-South don't have a profitable sacrifice against 4NT, so the par contract is shown in this way.
+If North-South did indeed have a profitable sacrifice, perhaps 5C\*_NS-2, then par contract would have been shown as &#8220;5N-W&#8221;.
+Par() would show &#8220;4N-W+1&#8221; as &#8220;W 45N&#8221;.
 * SidesPar() give the par contract text strings as described above for each side.

 DealerParBin and SidesParBin are similar to DealerPar and SidesPar, respectively, except that both functions give the output results in binary using the [`parResultsMaster`](#parResultsMaster) structure.
 This simplifies the writing of a conversion program to get an own result output format.
 Examples of such programs are ConvertToDealerTextFormat and  ConvertToSidesTextFormat.